Top Picks: 10 Live Streaming Apps You Need to Know for 2023

 Facebook Live is also one of the few most integrated platforms currently available.
-If you are using a broadcaster software or any live streaming-enabled devices, there is a good chance that Facebook Live is already integrated with the app or software.
+If you are using broadcaster software or any live streaming-enabled devices, there is a good chance that Facebook Live is already integrated with the app or software.

-- It is available for free.
+- Available for free.

 - It has built-in platform adverts to promote your content

-- It makes it easy for content creators to build their fan base, and allows them to connect and promote their page and content directly to friends and family.
+- It makes it easy for content creators to build their fan base and allows them to connect and promote their page and content directly to friends and family.

 - The live stream is always saved as a VOD and is available for replay at a later time.